If you're not already familiar with the basics of MakeCode Arcade, check out this guide on creating a character sprite and moving it with controls.

 We'll start by loading the finished version of MakeCode Arcade Py Hunter and try it out.
 Then, we'll have a look at some of the unique features and how they work.

 Start by launching MakeCode Arcade beta using the Google Chrome web browser.
-Then, download the Re-MakeCode-PyHunter.png file above by right-clicking on the image below and saving it to your computer.
+Then, download the Re-MakeCode-PyHunter.png file above by right-clicking on the image above and saving it to your computer.

 Load the Code

 This is a special .png file that contains not only an image, but the entire game is embedded in it as well!